Sources, Quantities and Cultivation Methods

 Atlantic salmon (often known simply as ‘salmon’)1 is native to the North Atlantic and its islands (e.g. UK, Iceland, Greenland, etc.).
 Wild Atlantic salmon are anadromous; spending their adult life in the sea but swimming upriver to freshwater spawning grounds.
 After hatching, young salmon stay in rivers as parr for 1-5 years before undergoing physiological changes (smoltification) that enables them to migrate out to the open ocean.
 They head for deep water feeding grounds, and after 1-4 years the mature fish return to their home rivers to spawn2.

 Wild populations of Atlantic salmon are generally at low levels and capture fisheries have seen significant decline2.
 Commercial fishing is now limited.
-Almost all commercially available Atlantic salmon is farmed and from locations with the necessary environmental and geographical characteristics (i.e. water temperature and indented coastlines).
+Almost all commercially available Atlantic salmon is farmed and from locations with the necessary environmental and geographical characteristics (i.e. water temperature and coastlines with sheltered bays and inlets).

 Apart from being farmed across its native range Atlantic salmon are also cultured as a non-native species along the coast of North America’s Pacific Northwest (i.e. British Columbia) and in countries such as Chile and Tasmania.

 Atlantic salmon is one of the most important farmed finfish species in the world and its production is highly efficient.
 Global production has increased markedly since the early 1990's from around 30,510 tonnes in 1993 to over 2.43 million tonnes in 2018, valued at just over US$17 billion3.